BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/4-keys.md

 (sec-keys)=
 # Keys

-Nowadays, apart from *Ionian* (*major*) and *Aeolian* (*minor*), modes are no longer in broadly in use.
+Nowadays, apart from *Ionian* (*major*) and *Aeolian* (*natural minor*), modes are no longer in broadly in use.
-Instead, composers use *transpositions*.
+Since the introduction equally tempered piano, composers use *transpositions*, instead.

-If a scale starts on any chromatic degree other than C, it is said to be *transposed*.
+If a scale starts on any chromatic degree/note other than C, it is said to be *transposed*.
-The diatonic scale can be transposed to any chromatic degree so long as the diatonic interval order is preserved.
+The diatonic scale can be transposed to any chromatic degree so long as the *[diatonic interval order](sec-diatonic-scale)* is preserved.
 The degree to which the diatonic scale is transposed is called the *key*.

 For example, the diatonic scale transposed to G by the introduction of F# is the *key of G*.
-We also say that we play a certain piece in the *G major key* or the *key of G major*.
+We also say that we play a certain piece in the *G major key* or the *key of G major* or just *G major*.
 The untransposed diatonic scale is the *key of C*.

 In SuperCollider, we can transpose by adding degree to ``\degree`` or by using ``\mtransposes`` in the ``Pbind``.